No Good Duke Goes Unpunished: Background

 Sarah MacLean released her first historical romance in 2010.
 No Good Duke Unpunished is the third of four books in a series known as the Rule of Scoundrels quartet.
 The four books were tightly interconnected, with the first two, A Rogue by Any Other Name and One Good Earl Deserves A Lover, hinting at many secrets that were revealed in this novel.
 The final two sentences of the epilogue to No Good Duke Goes Unpunished provided a key hint to the last novel, Never Judge a Lady by Her Cover.

 This novel is slightly unusual for the genre, as the book for the most part avoids the traditional London society settings for historical romances, instead taking place largely in the underworld, a casino.
 It was published by Avon on November 26, 2013.

 Plot summary

 The novel opens in London in 1831.
 The hero, William Harrow, the Marquess of Chapin, is better known as Temple, a partner in a popular casino known as The Fallen Angel.
-Temple was exiled from his life as a privileged aristocrat twelve years previously, when he was accused of murdering his father's fiance, Mara.
+Temple was exiled from his life as a privileged aristocrat twelve years previously, when he was accused of murdering his father's fiancé, Mara.
 In actuality, Mara had chosen to disappear, as she did not want to marry a man old enough to be her father.

 Mara's brother loses a great deal of money in The Fallen Angel.
 Mara comes out of hiding to offer Temple a deal.
 She will reveal that she is alive, thus clearing his name, if he will forgive her brother's debts.